-Technological advances in data collection (e.g. instrumented treadmills) and analysis (e.g. automated image analysis algorithms and pixel-level statistical comparisons) are making interrogation of very large biomechanical datasets increasingly feasible.
+Technological advances in data collection (e.g., instrumented treadmills) and analysis (e.g., automated image analysis algorithms and pixel-level statistical comparisons) are making interrogation of very large biomechanical datasets increasingly feasible.
 These advances are important given the revelation of seemingly high levels of intra-subject or step-to-step variance in pressure magnitude and distribution in recent analyses of larger than average pressure datasets (Bates et al., 2013a; McClymont et al., 2016).
 Our results demonstrate that at the largest sample sizes typically collected in plantar pressure analyses (n = 20-50 records) the range of mean MSE values given by the 1000 randomly generated subsamples is more than 50% higher than the mean MSE of the full dataset of <500 (Fig. 7).
 At n < 10 records, this increases to more than 75%, indicating a high probability that such a sample of records will not reflect either the range of variance or the mean pressure given by a larger dataset of n = 500 (Fig. 7).
 Sample-size related reliability is specific to experimental goals and hypotheses thus caution must be taken when evaluating individual studies in the context of these results.
-However, the potential implications of these results (Figs 3-8) are clearly non-trivial, given that most hypotheses regarding human foot development, change and function, are derived from sample sizes of 3-30 pressure records per subject (Hughes et al., 1991; Hennig and Rosenbaum 1994; Cavanagh et al., 1997; Bernfield et al., 2004; Segal et al., 2004; Warren et al., 2004; Yang et al., 2005; Drerup et al., 2008), with only three examples of single participant trials comprising n = 50 records (Rosenbaum et al., 1994; Taylor et al. 2004; Melvin et al., 2014).
+However, the potential implications of these results (Figs. 3-8) are clearly non-trivial, given that most hypotheses regarding human foot development, change and function, are derived from sample sizes of 3-30 pressure records per subject (Hughes et al., 1991; Hennig & Rosenbaum, 1991; Cavanagh et al., 1997; Burnfield et al., 2004; Segal et al., 2004; Warren, Maher & Higbie, 2004; Drerup, Szczepaniak & Wetz, 2008), with only three examples of single participant trials comprising n = 50 records (Rosenbaum et al., 1994; Taylor, Menz & Keenan, 2004; Melvin et al., 2014).